 The Security enable field shall be set to one if the device is capable of sending and receiving cryptographically protected MAC frames.

 Group ID shall be present if Group enable field is set to one.

+PHY security support field shall be set to one if the PD supports PHY layer security, and zero otherwise.

 Peering response command